rrnicolay/BootloaderLIN_STM8/README.md

 # BootloaderLIN_STM8

 A bootloader over LIN for STM8S003F3.

 Tools: IAR 3.11.1

 ### Usage
-1. Generate a .hex of the bootloader (remember to use the provided .icf).
+1. Generate a .hex of the bootloader (remember to use the provided linker file).
-2. Point the interruptions to app (need to modify bootloader binary file).
+2. Point the interruptions to the app (need to modify bootloader binary file).
 For that, use the instructions in genBootloader folder.
-3. Flash bootloader to stm8s: use STVP and ST-LINK
+3. Flash bootloader to stm8s: use STVP and ST-LINK.
 4. Build an app and remember to place it in the correct flash section.
 5. Send the firmware respecting the frames and timing rules described in this file.
-I will not provide the updater because I used a very specific LIN/USB converter which provided a Python API to transmit LIN frames.

 ### Introduction
 The bootloader will answer to frames sent to IDs 0x30 (to send data to bootloader) and 0x31 (to request data from bootloader).